DataDog/hiring-engineers/answers.md

 2. Tag all of these as one service.
 Across a larger property (ie a park), we could also have a tag with a geo-tag, if you had different instances of a measuringsetup.

-3. Setup a bird feeder with sensors at its access points, with a camera to capture images of the bird accessing the feeder.
+3. Set up a bird feeder with sensors at its access points, with a camera to capture images of the bird accessing the feeder.
 When the bird feeder is accessed, log this as an event, with an associated image link.
 You can use Datadog APM to register this event.
  It would be great if we could identify the bird from the images using AI - it seems like the best systems still have some trouble, so this may involve some manual tagging at the moment.
  From Datadog’s perspective it does not make a difference whether the bird is manually identified, we can log the associated event with the time stamp of observation, once the bird is identified.
  Lastly, capture this bird event as a list of **bird_sighting**.